In 2012 Californians faced a crises in K-12 school funding.

 As a result, we passed Proposition 30, the “Temporary Taxes to Fund Education” Act, which raised taxes to fund better education.
-Obviously better funding for schools was a priority for our state.
+Obviously better funding for schools was a priority for the people in our state.

 The sales tax portion of Prop 30 expired in 2016 (as planned), the higher income tax rates were extended by approval of Proposition 55 in 2018, through the end of 2030.